Overview

-There are many financial products/assets which are composed of two or more instruments (as actual or referential underlying instruments) in what we call a multi-level asset.
+Many financial products/assets are composed of two or more instruments (actual or referential underlying instruments) in what we call a multi-level asset.

 A simple example of a multi-level asset is a Depository Receipt.
 A Depository Receipt is composed of two “levels” (from top to bottom):

-For easier nomenclature, let’s represent multilevel chains from top to bottom, demonstrated by the standard Depository Receipt example as: DR > Equity
+For easier nomenclature, let’s represent multilevel chains from top to bottom, as demonstrated by the above example: DR > Equity.

 However, a Depository Receipt isn’t constrained to having a straight equity underlier.
 It might have a preferred share (FundApps: PreferredEquity) as a single underlier.
-In this case, we could represent the asset as: DR > PreferredEquity
+In this case, we could represent the position as: DR > PreferredEquity.

 In more complex cases, we might see examples of financial assets with the following constructions: